MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-antivirus/troubleshoot-windows-defender-antivirus.md

 </td>
 <td colspan="2">
 <p>
-<p>Windows Defender Real-time Protection has restarted a feature.
+<p>Windows Defender AV real-time protection has restarted a feature.
 It is recommended that you run a full system scan to detect any items that may have been missed while this agent was down.</p>
 <dl>
 <dt>Feature: &lt;Feature&gt;, for example:
 <ul>